 Shankar Musunuri, PhD, MBA

 Dr. Musunuri obtained his PhD in Pharmaceutical Sciences from the University of Connecticut and an MBA from Duke University’s Fuqua School of Business.
-He is a recipient of the Distinguished Alumnus Award from the University of Connecticut’s School of Pharmacy.
-He serves on the Advisory Board of Fuqua’s Center for Entrepreneurship and Innovation.
+He is a recipient of the Distinguished Alumnus Award from the University of Connecticut’s School of Pharmacy and serves on the Advisory Board of Fuqua’s Center for Entrepreneurship and Innovation at Duke University.